yii2-extensions/phpstan/docs/installation.md

 use yii\web\Application;

-// This should be properly typed as Application
+// This should be typed as an Application
 $app = \Yii::$app;

 // This should show proper component types